alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/04-certificate-authority.md

 Generate the Kubernetes API Server certificate and private key:

-> NOTE: KUBERNETES_PUBLIC_ADDRESS is assigned to the IP address of the baremetal server.
+> NOTE: KUBERNETES_BAREMETAL_ADDRESS is assigned to the IP address of the baremetal server.
 This IP will be used further in the tutorial to allow access to the API remotely.

 ```
 {

-KUBERNETES_PUBLIC_ADDRESS=10.19.138.41
+KUBERNETES_BAREMETAL_ADDRESS=10.19.138.41
 KUBERNETES_HOSTNAMES=kubernetes,kubernetes.default,kubernetes.default.svc,kubernetes.default.svc.cluster,kubernetes.svc.cluster.local

 cat > kubernetes-csr.json <<EOF